RickStrahl/BlogPosts/2018-11/Packaging-Html-Packager-as-a-.NET-SDK-Tool/PackagingHtmlPackagerAsANetSdkTool.md

 Publishing of a global tool is done via NuGet using the standard NuGet publishing URLs which adds it to the published to registry as a global tool.
 Global tools are using the same package store as .NET libraries, but global tools are a different type of library which is displayed and handled differently than a standard NuGet package.

-> #### @icon-info-circle Publishing both a Library and Global Tool - Separate Projects
+> #### @icon-info-circle Publishing both a Library and Global Tool require separate Projects
-> If you need to publish a library that is both a code library as well as a global tool, you'll have to split up the two into two separate projects.
-Tools and libraries are displayed and handled differently on NuGet and each requires their own publish ids.
+> If you need to publish a library that is **both a code library as well as a global tool**, you'll have to split up the two into **two separate projects**.
+Tools and libraries are displayed and handled differently on NuGet and by the NuGet client, so each requires its own publish id.

 ##AD##